damned-trooper/ADPassword/README.md

 limitations under the License.

 ## Fork reason
 Original code used binding to samAccountName.
-In some cases sanAccountName maybe different with login.
+In some cases samAccountName maybe different from login.
 This fork use userPrincipalName in ldap filter.